Kong/docs.konghq.com/app/konnect/org-management/audit-logging/webhook.md

 You can configure a webhook into any application that supports the [ArcSight CEF Format](https://docs.centrify.com/Content/IntegrationContent/SIEM/arcsight-cef/arcsight-cef-format.htm).

+1. Check your SIEM documentation to find out where to send CEF data.

 1. In your log collection service, configure a data collection endpoint to push logs to.

-2. Take note of the authorization credentials that you need to access this endpoint. {{site.konnect_short_name}} supports any HTTP authorization header type.
+1. Take note of the authorization credentials that you need to access this endpoint. {{site.konnect_short_name}} supports any HTTP authorization header type.

 ## Create a webhook